Debugging Angular apps created with Angular CLI in WebStorm

 You can do this either in the terminal or by double-clicking the task in the npm tool window in WebStorm.

 - Wait till the app is compiled and the Webpack dev server is ready.
-Open http://localhost:4200/ to view it in browser.
+You can see the app running in the browser ot http://localhost:4200/.

 Note that when the dev server is running, the app will automatically reload if you change any of the source files.